 Choosing to use automatic payment services for recurring charges can be a convenient way to pay bills, but in some cases, it can also be costly.
-With automatic payments, you don’t have to worry about remembering to submit payments on time, but if you won’t have enough money in your account when the payment hits, you’ll pay overdraft fees to your bank, and possibly pay additional fees to the merchant if your payment is returned by the bank.
-You can cancel recurring charges you set up through your bank’s bill payment service with your bank, or cancel recurring charges you set up with the merchant directly with that company.
+With automatic payments, you don’t have to worry about remembering to submit payments on time, but if you won’t have enough money in your account when the payment hits, you’ll pay overdraft fees to your bank.
+You'll also possibly pay additional fees to the merchant if your payment is returned by the bank.
+You can cancel recurring charges you set up through your bank’s bill payment service with your bank, or you can cancel recurring charges you set up with the merchant directly with that company.

 Cancel With Your Bank